Major professional sports leagues in the United States and Canada

-The major professional sports leagues in the United States and Canada commonly refer to the highest men's professional competitions of team sports in those countries.
-The four leagues traditionally included in the definition are Major League Baseball (MLB), the National Basketball Association (NBA), the National Football League (NFL), and the National Hockey League (NHL).
-Other prominent leagues include Major League Soccer (MLS) and the Canadian Football League (CFL).
+Major professional sports leagues in the United States (U.S.) and Canada, which compete in the sports of football, baseball, basketball, ice hockey, and soccer, include the National Football League (NFL), Major League Baseball (MLB), the National Basketball Association (NBA), the National Hockey League (NHL), and Major League Soccer (MLS).
+As the NFL only competes in the U.S., the prominent gridiron football league in Canada is the Canadian Football League (CFL).

-MLB, NBA, NFL, and NHL are commonly referred to as the "Big Four."
-Each of these is the wealthiest professional club competition in its sport worldwide, and along with the English Premier League they make up the top five sports leagues by revenue in the world.
-In addition, the sports of these four leagues were all developed in their modern forms in North America, and all except American football have become popular internationally.
-Because the leagues enjoy a significant place in popular culture in the U.S. and Canada, the best players from these leagues often become cultural icons in both countries.
+MLB, the NBA, the NFL, and the NHL are commonly referred to as the "Big Four".
+Each of these is the wealthiest professional club competition in its sport worldwide, and along with the Premier League, make up the top five sports leagues by revenue in the world.

-Each of the Big Four leagues, as well as Major League Soccer and the Canadian Football League, averages at least 15,000 fans in attendance per game as of 2018.
-The two indoor leagues, the NHL and NBA, play in arenas that average under 19,000 seats, resulting in the CFL holding the third highest average attendance of the six leagues, at close to 24,000 per game, after the NFL and MLB.
+Each of the Big Four leagues, as well as MLS and the CFL, averages at least 15,000 fans in attendance per game as of 2024.
+The NFL has the largest stadiums on average in the world, ranging in capacity from just over 60,000 to almost 100,000 spectators, while MLB ballparks generally hold between 30,000 and 50,000 fans.
+Venues used primarily by MLS and CFL vary more widely in capacity, from about 20,000 to about 60,000.
+The two indoor leagues, the NHL and NBA, play mostly in arenas that hold 18,000 to 20,000 seats.
+There is a significant number of multi-purpose venues that host events in both NFL and MLS (5), CFL and MLS (2), MLB and MLS (1), and NBA and NHL (11).
+Teams in MLB and the NFL no longer share stadiums, although there are frequent examples of MLB and NFL teams sharing stadiums in the past.
+The NFL and MLB also play a limited number of annual games in English Premier League stadiums, and the NFL plays a limited number of annual games in stadiums of Germany's Bundesliga, and less often plays games in stadiums of Mexico's Liga MX, Brazil's Brasileirão, and Spain's La Liga.

-The Big Four leagues currently have 30–32 teams each, most of which are concentrated in the most populous metropolitan areas of the United States and Canada.
-Unlike the promotion and relegation systems used in sports leagues in various other regions around the world, North American sports leagues are closed leagues that maintain the same teams from season-to-season.
+The Big Four leagues currently have 30 to 32 teams each, most of which are concentrated in the most populous metropolitan areas of the United States and Canada.
+Unlike the promotion and relegation systems used in sports leagues in various other regions around the world, American and Canadian sports leagues are closed leagues that maintain the same teams from season-to-season.
 Expansion of the league usually occurs by adding newly formed teams, though mergers with competing leagues have also occurred.
-Teams do not leave the league unless they are disbanded (which has not happened since 1954) or merged with another team (which has not happened since 1978).
-Relocation can change the name of a team, but it is generally still considered to be the same entity.